OpenCTI-Platform/opencti/docs/docs/deployment/configuration.md

 ## ElasticSearch

-If you want to adapt the memory consumption of ElasticSearch, you can use theses options:
+If you want to adapt the memory consumption of ElasticSearch, you can use these options:

 ```bash
 # Add the following environment variable: